jakubzahumensky/microscopy_analysis/README.md

 ## **Columns**

 For each cell/ROI, multiple parameters are quantified.
 While some parameters are common for transversal and tangential images, others are specific to the given image type.
-In the list below, they are grouped accordingly and ordered as they are in the respective *Results table* for easier orientation.
+In the list below, they are grouped accordingly and ordered as they appear in the respective *Results table* for easier orientation.
 Note that all reported intensity values are background corrected.

 ### **Common parameters**